Summary

 Inference for Means

-- These functions can all handle log-transformed responses, with a
+one_t_inferencetwo_t_inferencepairwise_t_inferencepaired_t_inference- These functions can all handle log-transformed responses, with a

-parameter to specify whether output is on the log or original scale.
+backtransformparameter to specify whether output is on the log or original scale.

-The functions about models (those starting with model_
+The functions about models (those starting with model_)

 apply to linear and logistic models.
 They also have a

-parameter to specify whether output is on the
+backtransform parameter to specify whether output is on the

 log or original scale (for linear models with log-transformed response)